Skyscraping Notation Glossary

 There’s a clear pattern here that generalises to larger puzzle sizes!

-In a lane with clue XX, the tallest skyscraper NN must be at least NN cells away.
+In a lane with clue XXX, the tallest skyscraper NNN must be at least NNN cells away.

 Let’s demonstrate with a 7x7 grid: